joergschwarzwaelder/hhc2023/Objective-18/README.md

 }
 ```

-In addition, a "CaptainsCokie" is set without a signature:
+In addition, a "CaptainsCookie" is set without a signature:
 ```
 {
   "iss": "HHC 2023 Captain's Comms",